DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 Here is the setting I told you to watch for.
 Single-entry contests cap everyone at one lineup, and that changes who you are up against more than it looks.

-In a 150-max tournament, a professional can enter 150 different, correlated builds and mathematically own a large chunk of the field's possible outcomes.
-You, firing one or two lineups, are outgunned before the slate locks.
-That volume advantage disappears in single-entry.
+In a 150-max tournament, a professional can enter 150 different, correlated builds and cover far more combinations, stacks, and ownership pivots than you can with one or two lineups.
+You are outgunned before the slate locks.
+That specific volume advantage disappears in single-entry.
 Everyone gets one lineup, so the player running a lineup factory cannot bury you under sheer volume.
 Your one build is no longer competing against 150 of theirs, even if they still bring more tools and information to it.

 This is why single-entry DFS contests are one of the best pools for a smaller player trying to grow steadily.
 You keep the tournament upside but remove the biggest structural disadvantage you face.